-Namibia Post Limited and its subsidiary are engaged in the supply of postal services, courier services, savings bank services and micro - lending and operates principally in Namibia.
-In addition, providing the Universal Electronic Payment System's applications, products and services to financial institutions, government organisations, retailers, employers and other service providers.
+Namibia Post Limited and its subsidiary are engaged in the supply of postal services, courier services, savings bank services and micro - lending, and operates principally in Namibia.

 There have been no material changes to the nature of the Group's business from the prior year.